 Guided transfer and excursion

 Non-muslims are welcome to enjoy exterior views of the mosque from the edge of the square.
-When the sun sinks it is a great time to visit Mount Uhud, a major pilgrimage site and viewpoint across the Holy City.
+Then visit Mount Uhud, a major pilgrimage site and viewpoint across the Holy City.

 There’s much more to Medina than its primary holy site.
 Guests will get the chance to visit the terminus station of the Hijaz or Ottoman railway, which once brought pilgrims to Medina from as far away as Damascus in Syria.
 Guests will round out their time in Medina with some browsing time at the city’s central market.
-Saudis are known for having a sweet tooth and the stalls at this bustling souk are ideal snaffling territory for goodies such as ma’amoul (butter cookies stuffed with pistachios, walnuts, almonds, or dates), luqaimat (hot, crispy dumplings drizzled in honey) and kunafa (a kind of sweet cheese pie made with semolina pastry and rose water syrup).
+Saudis are known for having a sweet tooth and the stalls at this bustling souk are ideal snaffling territory for goodies .

-With the support of your guide, collect your car at the car rental for your self-drive journey.
+With the support of the guide, collect a car at the car rental for the self-drive journey.
 Start of self drive program, end of guided services.

 Inclusions: